akirak/nix-desktop/README.md

 [Nix flakes](https://nixos.wiki/wiki/Flakes) lets you define packages and apps within project repositories, which look convenient.
 However, I did not find a way to integrate such apps with Linux desktop.
 To start them without opening a terminal, I wanted to install menu entries for those apps, defined within projects.
 This is an attempt to implement it in a consistent way.
 Note: This does not depend on Nix Flakes.

 Unlike naive ad-hoc installation of configuration files using `nix-env`, `nix-desktop` updates the system state.
-It notify updates on desktop menu entries, and reload/enable/(re)start installed systemd units (and stop and disable uninstalled units).
+It notifies updates on desktop menu entries and reload/enable/(re)starts installed systemd units (and stops and disables uninstalled units).
 This is a convenient and reliable solution for deplying a set of desktop applications and services.

 ## Installation